whylabs/whylogs/DEVELOPMENT.md

 See the `docs/` folder for more and refer to [docs/README.md](docs/README.md)

 ### Examples
-Example scripts which help demonstrate the use of WhyLogs can be placed under the `examples/` folder.
+Example scripts which help demonstrate the use of whylogs can be placed under the `examples/` folder.
 Refer to [examples/README.md](examples/README.md) for more info